CANITEY/obsidian/5 - Main Notes/Amass.md

   - tool
 ---
 # Description
-A tool by owasp used for general info gathering about hosts
+A tool by owasp used for general info gathering about hosts(domains, IP addresses, CIDRs, )

 # Installation
 ```